 Rev Harris Isaacs had been enticed to be the Minister of a brand new synagogue the Park Street Synagogue which had opened in Johannesburg in 1891 - just two years after the first one, and was just as opulent.

-This new Johannesburg synagogue was built by those dissatisfied with the opulent

-President Street Shul (which had opened just two years earlier in 1989 having poached Rev Mark L Harris from Kimberley to be their minister).
+This new Park Street Johannesburg synagogue was built by those dissatisfied with the first Shul in President Street which had opened just two years earlier in 1989 and displeased with Rev Mark L Harris (who had been poached from Kimberley to be their minister).
 We are not sure what prompted Rev Harris Isaacs to return to Kimberley in 1898.
 But return he did.
-But meantime we had:
+In the meantime there was: